gizinski-jacek/odinbook-api/README.md

 You can either use [Custom Domain](https://devcenter.heroku.com/articles/custom-domains) or deploy either app to other hosting service like [Netlify](https://docs.netlify.com/cli/get-started).\
 I recommend deploying [Frontend client](https://github.com/gizinski-jacek/odinbook-client#deploy) of this app to Netlify.

+Don't forget to add **.env** file with environmental variables for the app:

 ## Features

 - API endpoints for: